What’s On The Horizon for Digitex?

 The Digitex Futures revenue model works by aligning the exchange’s interests with its users.
 Instead of working against them, Digitex and traders want the same thing: token appreciation.

-When Corey asks how Adam realized that he could actually make the whole thing happen, he explains that it was about 18 months ago “when it really clicked.”
+When Corey asks how Adam realised that he could actually make the whole thing happen, he explains that it was about 18 months ago “when it really clicked.”
 That’s when Adam wrote the Digitex whitepaper, started showing it to people and getting good reactions.
 He says:

 “It took on a life of its own”